anilkapooruahh/web-scraping/README.md

 Scrapes indeed for jobs matching the fields you input.

 ## How to use:
-- Run `pip install .` in the terminal to install the required dependencies
+- Run `pip install -r /requirements.txt` in the terminal to install the required dependencies

 - Then type in `python main.py` for the program to start